|

 repentance, we need to understand something

-here about the difference between purgatory and hell.
+here about the difference between Purgatory and

 If you read Saint Catherine of

-Genoa (who literally wrote the book about purgatory), you can learn something
+Genoa (who literally wrote the book about Purgatory), you can learn something

 remarkable about the concept of remorse.
 No matter how miserably we have